Data (Information)

 Freda, Pamela U.

-Methods: We conducted a prospective, observational study of apparent CNFPAs ≥ 6mm in diameter following Endocrine Society guidelines for clinical, endocrine and imaging follow-up.
+Methods: We conducted a prospective, observational study of apparent CNFPAs ≥ 6mm in diameter following ES guidelines for clinical, endocrine and imaging follow-up.

-Conclusions: In this prospective study of 6-9 mm micro- and macro- CNFPAs followed conservatively, growth and surgery can occur within the first year or after many years of observation risks of enlargement and growth are increased for some groups.
-These factors should be considered in designing the follow-up plan.
+Conclusions: In this prospective study of 6-9 mm micro-CNFPAs and macro-CNFPAs followed conservatively, growth and surgery can occur within the first year or after many years of observation.
+Risks of enlargement and surgery are increased for some patient groups.
+These factors should be considered in designing a plan for follow-up.

 Files